AlmuraDev/Almura/README.md

   2. Make sure you have the Gradle plugin enabled (File > Settings > Plugins).
   3. Click File > Import Module and select the **build.gradle** file for Almura.

+## Building
+__Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

+In order to build Almura you simply need to run the `gradle` command.
+You can find the compiled JAR files in `./build/libs` but in most cases you'll only need 'almura-x.x-xxxx-rx.x.jar'.

-## Running
+## Running (Manual Configuration)
-__Note 1:__ The following is aimed to help you setup run configurations for Eclipse and IntelliJ, if you do not want to be able to run Almura directly from your IDE then you can skip this.
+__Note 1:__ The following is aimed to help you setup run configurations for Eclipse and IntelliJ.
+If you do not want to be able to run Almura directly from your IDE then you can skip this.
 __Note 2:__ For more information regarding VM options or program arguments for Mixin, visit https://github.com/SpongePowered/Mixin/wiki/Mixin-Java-System-Properties

 __For [Eclipse]__